Profiting from the sale of an investment, such as rental property, land, or stock shares, will generate a capital gains tax liability.

 If you hold an asset for a year or longer before selling it, any realized gain qualifies for long-term capital gains tax treatment.

 Long-term capital gains are taxed at 0, 15, or 20 percent depending on your income and tax filing status.
-Short-term capital gains taxes on assets held less than one year, meanwhile, are taxed as ordinary income.
+Short-term capital gains taxes on assets held for less than one year, meanwhile, are taxed as ordinary income.
 Your tax liability on short-term gains could be as high as 37 percent.
 Since long-term capital gains receive more favorable tax treatment, it’s recommended that you hold investment assets for at least a year before selling.

 Tax Loss Harvesting